 - AI will play an essential role in the world’s transition to clean energy.
-According to Forbes, a switch is taking place away from centralized models of power generation and distribution towards decentralized models.
+According to Forbes, a switch is taking place away from centralised models of power generation and distribution towards decentralised models.

 - By 2030, analysts expect automation to eliminate 29% of jobs while contributing 13% to job creation.